 What sounds like a sad ending to a high school career was actually a pretty revelatory beginning.
-As I mentioned, getting kicked out of high school was one of the worst things to happen to me because it was where I learned who I was.
-On the day I got kicked out I also came to recognize the person I wanted to be.
+As I mentioned, getting kicked out of high school was one of the worst things to happen to me because that was where I learned who I was.
+The day I got kicked out, I also came to realize the person I wanted to be.
 I wanted to create.
-I wanted to make something that was a reflection of myself.
-At first I wanted to be a writer, and I went off to college as an English major with the hopes of doing just that.
+I wanted to make something that was a reflection of who I was.
+After getting kicked out of high school, I decided I wanted to be a writer, so I went off to college as an English major with hopes of being just that.
 Yes, I'm one of the elite fraternity of people in the country who graduated from college without ever actually receiving a high school degree. . . .
 We aren't exactly Mensa.